vvr25/mywebclass-simulation-intermediate/sprint_1_project_analysis.md

 In conclusion, adopting lean and agile practices can help us work more efficiently, collaborate more effectively, and deliver better results for our clients.
 And who doesn't want to deliver a pizza...I mean a website, that's hot, fresh, and ready to be devoured by our users?
 So let's dig in, MyWebClassers, and make this project a success!

+# Assignment Instructions

+## Step 1 - Create a rough draft of Themes, Initiatives, and Epics for the project:

 # Requirements

 ## Front End Testing: